- German Textbooks For Children

 Now, finding free German children’s books or fairy-tales in the public domain is not difficult, but there’s a problem with books or stories that are more than 100 years old.
 Not only are the ideas and strict morals (as in Struwwelpeter) bewildering to modern readers, also these texts often use strange vocabulary, idioms and other stylistic devices which are outdated and hard to grasp even for native German speakers.

 Luckily, there are many other online sources for free German children’s books than just the public domain:

 Hans Wilhelm, a renowned children’s book author whose works have been translated into thirty languages, generously offers out-of-print editions of his books as free PDF downloads.
 Wilhelm’s books are written in clear and contemporary language, and come with lovely full-color illustrations.
-Also, since he offers his children’s books in multiple languages, you can read the English and the German editions side by side, which is immensely helpful for reading-comprehension.
+Also, since he offers his children’s books in multiple languages, you can read the English and the German editions side by side, which can be helpful for reading-comprehension.
 Keep in mind that the titles of the book aren’t always exactly translated, e.g. “Wie man einen Dino besiegt” is called “Tyrone the Horrible” in English, but you can easily find the correct version by looking at the covers.